pgeu/pgeu-system/docs/confreg/schedule.md

 Submission notes
 :   These are notes given by the submitter in the call for papers form, that are only visible to the conference organisers.

+### Speakers <a name="speakers"></a>

+Note that speakers are *shared* between all conferences.
+For each individual conference, it is possible to edit those speakers that have submitted one or more sessions for this conference, but not other conferences.This is, however, not a *security* boundary, as it is possible to take another speaker and add them to a fake session, and then edit them.
+It's more a convenience feature.

+The form to edit a speaker has the following fields:

+Fullname
+:    The full name of the speaker, as shown on the schedule.

+Twittername
+:    The twitter handle fo the speaker, if any.

+Company
+:    The company of the speaker.

+Abstract
+:    An abstract for the speaker.

+Photo
+:    A photo of the speaker, JPEG format, max 128x128 pixels.